 This creates less of a height restriction and allows for more stable locks.
-It may be more time-consuming when switching from a tripod to a monopod and back again.
+But it may be more time-consuming when switching from a tripod to a monopod and back again.

 Buying both may be easier than taking the time to convert back and forth.

 But a convertible option will take up less space than packing both on a photography trip.
-And of course, buying a single convertible tripod is often cheaper than buying both a tripod and a monopod.
+And, of course, buying a single convertible tripod is often cheaper than buying both a tripod and a monopod.

-You still can’t walk away from the monopod with the mini legs out, but you can get a bit more stability than a monopod alone.
+You still can’t walk away from the monopod with the mini legs out.
+But you can get a bit more stability than a monopod alone.